rc-kid/rckid-v1/avr-i2c-bootloader/README.md

 > https://docs.platformio.org/en/latest/platforms/atmelavr.html#bootloader-programming, https://www.microchip.com/en-us/application-notes/an2634

+Note that the UPDI programmer does not check if the chip is correct.
+If the chip specified in platformio and the actual chip do not match, the memory writes might not work even if everything else would (different memory will be written).

 ## Commands

 Each I2C command is a single byte, optionally followed by an argument.
 The commands are designed in such way that they allow page-by-page writing and reading the memory so that the programmer can write and verify the memory contents with minimal AVR code required.